gdbooks/LegacyOpenGL/Chapter10/README.md

 Particles in effect are a number of entities that behave according to some pre-defined rules.
 Take rain for example.
 Each rain drop is a particle, all drops behave according to gravity.
 That is, a cloud spawns rain particles, they fall down with gravity.
 When a rain drop entity hits the ground it dies (is recycled as a different drop).

-A more formal definition: _A particle system is a collection of any number of entities, either related or unrelated, that behave according to a set of logical rules._
+A more formal definition: _A particle system is a collection of any number of entities, either related or unrelated, that behave according to a set of logical rules, (a system)._

 See, the concept of a particle system is rather abstract.
 Any number of things will fit into that description, the roads of GTA, the speckles of a screensaver, rain...
 This is what makes particles so hard for most programmers.
 Two games can both have particle systems, and the implementation can be compelatly different.